Parailurus: Description

+Parailurus anglicus had a much rather distinct dentition when compared to other ailurids.
+It has a pretty unusual upper fourth premolar, with greater antoposterior length than transverse width.
+Its teeth suggest it was an omnivorous animal.
 The fossils of P. baikalicus, known from the Transbaikal region of Russia, carry low-crowned lower molars, along with the main cuspids of the cheek teeth being worn horizontally.
 This suggests P. baikalicus was folivorous, commonly consuming leaves.